Babinski (Plantar) Reflex – What it Is & its Importance

 Single-use testing kits are used as an alternative to reflex hammers.
 Using these test kits on the baby’s foot can also help in checking the same.

-5. Gently sticking object in the center of the sole
+5. Gently sticking object in the centre of the sole

 Sticking a long stick into the toe blades can also help in checking for Babinski Reflex.